cschwem2er/cschwemmer/content/home/about.md

 Results of my work have been published in journals such as *Computers in Human Behavior*, *European Sociological Review*, *Social Media + Society*, *European Journal of Political Research* and *West European Politics*.

-In addition to research, I taught courses about Data Analysis, Data Mining, Quantitative Text Analysis and Political Sociology at University of Bamberg, University of Constance, Humboldt University of Berlin and University of Stuttgart.
+In addition to research, I taught courses about Data Analysis, Data Mining, Quantitative Text Analysis and Political Sociology at University of Bamberg, University of Konstanz, Humboldt University of Berlin and University of Stuttgart.